DC Summer Opportunity Grant & Fellowship Applications Are Open!

 About The DC Summer Grants and Fellowships

 The Davis Center administers 3 different summer fellowship and opportunity grant programs for students who are seeking summer funding.
 These opportunities are The Gordon J Davis ’63 Social and Racial Justice Fellowship, The Racial Justice Summer Opportunity Grant, and The Michael Dively ’61 Summer Opportunity Grant.
 The Davis Center encourages applicants to consider partnerships with organizations, agencies, and/or community-based organizations that are aligned with their interests and goals.
 Independent projects are also welcome, and in these cases the Davis Center encourages applicants to seek out a faculty or staff mentor at the College.
-We welcome proposals for these grant and fellowship opportunities from rising sophomores through rising seniors at Williams College.
+We welcome proposals for these grant and fellowship opportunities from rising sophomores through graduating seniors at Williams College.

 Throughout the fellowship and grant term, The Davis Center will offer periodic workshops with other summer fellows and grant winners (approximately 3 over the course of the summer).
 Additionally, The Davis Center encourages periodic check-ins with a DC staff member to help you access any support you may need.
 All fellows and grant winners will complete a final project based on their work and will participate in a symposium in early September to share their work with the Williams community.